 we are rooted in a relation view of health and healing.

-People-centred: We see people as multidimensional individuals made up of stories and experiences from which includes the people and experiences of their past, present, and future: all of these stories need to be considered when viewing a single person.
+Community-centred: Harms, health, and healing happen within community.
+We see people as multidimensional individuals made up of stories and experiences from which includes the people and experiences of their past, present, and future: all of these stories need to be considered when viewing a single person.
 We believe it is NOT necessary to know what experiences the person has had in order to provide support.